STORM: An Integrated Framework for Fast Joint-Space Model-Predictive Control for Reactive Manipulation: Problem Definition

-where~$P(x_{t+1} | x_t, u_t)$ defines the probability of transitioning into state $x_{t+1}$ conditioned on $x_t$ and control input $u_t \in \mathbb{R}^d$.
+We consider the problem of generating a feedback control law (or policy) for a robot manipulator with $d$ joints performing user-specified tasks in an unstructured environment where it is subject to non-linear constraints and must react in real-time to overcome errors due to its internal dynamics model, state estimation, and perception.
+The problem can be modelled as optimal control of a discrete-time stochastic dynamical system described by the equation,~$x_{t+1} \sim P(x_{t+1} | x_t, u_t)$, where~$P(x_{t+1} | x_t, u_t)$ defines the probability of transitioning into state $x_{t+1}$ conditioned on $x_t$ and control input $u_t \in \mathbb{R}^d$.
 The robot chooses controls using a deterministic or stochastic closed-loop policy $u_t \sim \policy\left(\cdot | x_t \right)$, incurs an instantaneous cost $c(x_t, u_t)$ and transitions into the next state, and the process continues for a finite horizon $T$.
-The goal is to design a policy that optimizes a task-specific objective function

-where $\Pi$ is the space of all possible policies.
+The goal is to design a policy that optimizes a task-specific objective function,~ $ \policyopt = \argminprob{\pi \in \Pi} \expect{\pi, P}{\sum_{t=0}^{T-1} c(x_t, u_t)} $ where $\Pi$ is the space of all policies.

 The above setup is akin to optimizing a finite horizon Markov Decision Process (MDP) with continuous state and action spaces as done in reinforcement learning approaches~\citep{6614995}.
 Solving for a complex globally optimal policy is a hard problem especially since the task objective $c$ could be sparse or difficult to optimize.
 MPC can be viewed as a practically motivated strategy that simplifies the overall problem by focusing only on the states that the robot encounters \textit{online} during execution and rapidly re-calculating a ``simple'' locally optimal policy.
-At state $x_t$, MPC performs a look-ahead for a finite horizon $H<T$ using an approximate model $\hat{P}(\hat{x}_{t+1} | \hat{x}_t, a_t)$, approximate cost function $\hat{c}(x_t, a_t)$ and parameterized policy $\pi_{\phi}$ to find the optimal parameters $\phi^{*}$ that minimize an objective function $L$
+At state $x_t$, MPC performs a look-ahead for a shorter horizon $H<T$ using an approximate model $\hat{P}(\hat{x}_{t+1} | \hat{x}_t, a_t)$, approximate cost function $\hat{c}(x_t, a_t)$ and a parameterized policy $\pi_{\phi}$ to find the optimal parameters $\phi^{*}$ that minimize an objective function $L$

 where $\termcost(\cdot)$ is a terminal cost function that serves as a coarse approximation of the cost-to-go beyond the horizon.
 An action is sampled from $\pi_{\phi^{*}}$ and the optimization is performed again from the resulting state after applying the action to the robot.
 The optimization is hot-started from the solution at the previous timestep by using a \textit{shift} operator, which allows MPC to produce good solutions with few iterations of optimization (usually 1 in practice).